KaloHG/JSSnitchBot/README.md

 Once done fill out all of the respective lines such as the bot token and mc username/email and pass in the index.js file.
 Finally, run "node index.js" in your command line within the folder that contains index.js for this file.
 Happy snitching!

+### To-Do
+Hoping to add in a way to track and store users with the bot.